surazdott/sidetheme-laravel/README.md

 <img src="https://raw.githubusercontent.com/surazdott/Sidetheme---Laravel-Software-Listing-Template/master/screenshot.png">

 ## About
 Sidetheme is opensouce website themes and template listing application.
 You can upload the your themes. templates and software.
 It is fully responsive, power and clean code.
-This appication is developed from Laravel framework version 7.
+This appication is developed with Laravel framework version 7.

 ### Demo : https://www.sidetheme